checkout/checkout-drupalcommerce-plugin/commerce_checkoutpayment/README.txt

 To configure your Checkout.com payment module,

-Enter the private key and publishable key from Checkout.com.
+Enter the secret key and public key from Checkout.com.
 (These details will be provided to you by your account manager.)

 Select The Transaction method.